Overview

 |---|---|---|---|

-| Mobile JWT Verification | Mobile app carries JWT in Authorization header | joseTarget=AUTHORIZATION_HEADER, validateSign=true, use issuer JWKS | Valid token is accepted, invalid signatures return 401 |
+| Mobile JWT Verification | Mobile app carries JWT in Authorization header | joseTarget=Authorization Header, validateSign=true, use issuer JWKS or Embedded JWK | Valid token is accepted, invalid signatures return 401 |

-| IoT JWE Resolution | IoT devices send encrypted payload | decrypt=true, decryptByIssuer=false, select encryption JWK | Payload is decrypted, content is transferred to downstream services |
+| IoT JWE Resolution | IoT devices send encrypted payload | decrypt=true, decryptByIssuer=false, Key Source Mode with Embedded or Dynamic HTTP, select encryption JWK | Payload is decrypted, content is transferred to downstream services |

-| Issuer Whitelisting | Access is not desired except for specific issuer values | clientSourcePart=CLAIMS, clientFieldname=iss, list with exact match map | Requests with incompatible issuer are blocked with 403 |
+| Issuer Whitelisting | Access is not desired except for specific issuer values | clientSourcePart=Claims, clientFieldname=iss, exact match map with list | Requests with incompatible issuer are blocked with 403 |

 | Audience Segmentation | Microservices expect different audience | Fill acceptedAudienceList environment-based | Requests containing wrong audience receive customized error |